On this page:

 Once you have set up the environment and downloaded the toolkit to the primary Controller, you can set up the primary Controller for high availability.
 The steps for setting up HA differ if you are deploying a Controller for the first time or adding an HA secondary to an existing Controller, i.e., one that has already accumulated application data:

 - To deploy two new Controllers as an HA pair, you first need to install the Controller on the primary machine.
-For instructions on installing, see Install the Controller with the Platform Admnistration Application or Install the Controller with the Package Installer.
+When installing, install the Controller as a standalone Controller (choose Not HA Enabled when prompted to select the high availability mode).
+For instructions on installing, see Install the Controller.

 - To add an HA secondary to an existing standalone Controller deployment, you only need to verify that the user who runs the Controller has write access to the Controller home, as described below.